Heartache and joy as pets are rescued in flooded Wainfleet

 The rescue of animals continued today in Wainfleet as residents returned to their homes after being evacuated when the town became flooded.

-Lincolnshire Fire and Rescue assisted them with the precious cargo, using an inflatable along Brewster Lane, which remains under water this afternoon.
+Sarah Ringsell and two other locals assisted them with the precious cargo, using an inflatable kayak along Brewster Lane, which remains under water this afternoon.

 Warm and dry was Mt T the tortoise, who was rescued by his owners Jean and Kevin Hunt, along with the family cat Aurora.